 - Make college education affordable for all.

-- Fix our nation’s crumbling infrastructure, with the added benefit of creating jobs that cannot be outsourced.
+- Fix our nation’s crumbling infrastructure, with the added benefit of creating jobs that are difficult to outsource.

 - Reform our social security system so we can achieve better retirements.